sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

 ### New in Windows 10, version 1803

 Apps can now be pinned to the All Apps list without also having to be pinned as a Start tile.
 This is done through the new "region" switch (as described in the previous section).
-In the previous section, we added three apps to our image:  App1, App2, and Office Desktop Bridge.
+In the previous section, we added three apps to our image:  App1, App2, and Office.
 In this lab, we will omit App1 from LayoutModification.xml to ensure that App1 only appears in the All Apps list, and not also as a Start menu tile.
 We will also include App2 in LayoutModification.xml to demonstrate that even if the "region" switch was used when adding the app to the image, the app will still appear in the Start Menu if included in the LayoutModification.xml file.
 In other words, the LayoutModification.xml file takes precedence.

 ### Start menu